-ctmod Compute commodity taxes

-txhhexp Compute and pro-rate household taxes, rent, etc.
+ctmod Compute commodity taxes for individuals and households txhhexp Compute and pro-rate household taxes, rent, etc.

 1.7 Aggregation Routines

 Two aggregation functions are used to calculate several reporting variables as aggregates of other modeled variables.
 The functions calculate all dollar denominated reporting variables up to the level of consummable income.
 In addition taxable filer status is determined.